singhible/CMPT354_miniProj/README.md

 ## Database Setup

 To set up the database, run the `create_database.py` script.
-This will create the SQLite database named `research_grant_council.db` and set up the necessary tables and constraints.
+This will create the SQLite database named `council.db` and set up the necessary tables and constraints.
+After creation you need to run `python3 insert_data.py` to insert the data into the database.

 ```bash
 python create_database.py